-You can download the charts displayed as .pdf or .jpeg files and your detailed results as a Microsoft Excel (.xls) file from the 'Manage my self-assessments' menu on the dashboard.
+You can download the charts displayed as .pdf or .jpeg files and your detailed results as a Microsoft Excel (.xls) file from the 'View and manage my self-assessments' menu on the dashboard.

-If you are a group administrator, you will have access to the results of your entire group from the same menu, which allows you to download the self-assessment completions of your group in a single Microsoft Excel (.xls) file for further analysis or as a pdf report for an overview.
+If you are a group administrator, you will have access to the results of your entire group from the same menu, which allows you to download the self-assessment completions of your group in a single Microsoft Excel (.xls) file for further analysis.